 Please view this documentary about Abby’s Helping Hand: Our Story

 Abby attends school every day where she receives physical and occupational therapy.
-She splits her day with her third grade friends and pre-K activities such as coloring and painting with assistance from her nurse, ‘Miss Laura’.
-Abby has many friends who read to her and help her through her day.
+She loves when her friend read to her and going to the cafeteria for lunch listening to all the commotion!
+She also enjoys music and art class.
+Her nurse, ‘Miss Laura’ has been helping her through her school days for several year.
 She is often invited to birthday parties and attends as many community events as possible.